We tested all the most popular SD memory cards, both UHS-II and UHS-I in the Canon G7X Mark III to find the best performing and most practical cards.

 This is the ultimate guide to finding the best memory cards for the Canon G7X III.

-When choosing a memory card for the Canon G7X Mark III, there are a few things you should know.
-The camera is only UHS-I capable and only has a single card slot but the camera will accept any capacity.
+When choosing a Canon G7X Mark III memory card, you should know a few things.
+The camera is only UHS-I capable and has only a single card slot, but it will accept any capacity.

 Video Shooters

-The Canon G7X III can shoot 4k video at 120Mbps.
-This translates to about 15MB/s.
-I ran even the slowest cards in the PowerShot G7X Mark III to test 4k video and I did not have any problems.
-You can use any of the cards on the list for video just fine.
+The Canon G7X III can shoot 4 K video at 120Mbps, which translates to about 15MB/s.
+I ran even the slowest cards in the PowerShot G7X Mark III to test 4 K video, and I did not have any problems.
+You can use any of the cards on the list for video.

 If you want to see all the essential accessories or the best vlogging accessories –